-The sound is entirely different from a standard-sized humbucker pickup, mainly because the mini humbuckers have much smaller coils that produce a brighter tone than is possible from the standards.
-They also pick up the sound from a smaller area of the string, which results in a lower amount of bass frequencies getting picked up.
+The sound is entirely different from a standard-sized humbucker pickup, mainly because the mini humbuckers have much smaller coils that produce a brighter tone.
+They also pick up the sound from a smaller area of the string, which results in a lower amount of bass frequencies.

-Initially, the Mini Humbucker was not very well-liked, and many consumers considered it inferior to both the standard-size humbucker and the P90, but since then, it has grown steadily in popularity.
-Today, it is a popular, and often favored pickup, with many modern versions available through several third party manufacturers.
+Initially, the Mini Humbucker was not very popular, and many consumers considered it inferior to both the standard-size humbucker and the P90, but since then, it has grown steadily in use.
+Today, it is a popular, and often favored pickup, with many modern versions available through third party manufacturers.

 The Firebird pickup is another type of humbucker made by Gibson, that got its start in the Firebird guitar.
 From the outside, Firebirds look very much like Mini Humbuckers, the main difference being the lack of adjustable pole pieces; internally, however, they’re very different in design.

 The main difference between the two styles of guitar pickups is the magnetic field.

 Mini Humbuckers use a single bar magnet that sits between and below the coils.
 The magnet physically touches each set of posts and creates an opposite magnetic field in each set.